sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-useful-information/going-live/index.md

 1. Look over any existing A records
-2. If an A record exists for your root domain, you need to modify the address and point it to Sharetribe's IP address: `34.248.140.98` instead.
+2. If an A record exists for your root domain, you need to modify the address and point it to Sharetribe's IP address instead:
+   `34.248.140.98`
-   - In many domain providers your root domain is set via the `@` sign, if you have any A type record with a "Host" or "Source" or "Name" set to `@`, edit the record and set "Points To" or "Value" or "Target" to `34.248.140.98`.
+   - In many domain providers your root domain is set via the `@` sign, if you have any A type record with a "Host" or "Source" or "Name" set to `@`, edit the record and set "Points To" or "Value" or "Target" to `34.248.140.98`
-   - Some few domain providers, use the entire domain instead of just the `@` sign.
-In those providers, you should add your entire domain.
+   - Some domain providers, use the entire domain instead of just the `@` sign.
+In those providers, you should look for and modifyt an A type record with your entire domain (and without any subdomain attached to it).
 For example `myexampledomain.com`.
 3. If an A record doesn't exist, click "Add record" or "Create record".
    - From the record type list, select A.
-   - For most domain providers in order to create a record, you need to fill in "Host" or "Source" to `@`.
-"Points To" or "Value" or "Target" to `34.248.140.98`.
+   - For most domain providers in order to create a record, you need to set the "Host" or "Source" or "Name" to `@`.
+     - Set the "Points To" or "Value" or "Target" to `34.248.140.98`
    - If you have to fill a field named "TTL", set it to "3600".
    - Note that in some domain providers, instead of setting the record via the `@` sign, you need to write the entire domain.